t3rmin4t0r/log-remover/README.md

 	$ java  -jar target/log-remover-1.0-SNAPSHOT.jar
 	We took 33 ms to do 4 M loops

-We do that by looking for /invokeinterface/ opcodes that target the LOG.debug(Object) function & replace it with a much nice /pop2/ operation.
-The hooks to do this are documented in the java.lang.instrument package (if tersely).
+We do that by looking for an _invokeinterface_ opcode that is the LOG.debug(Object) call & replace it with a much cheaper _pop2_ operation.

+The hooks to do this are documented in the java.lang.instrument package (if tersely), in particular the ClassFileTransformer interface.